 Until that point, artistic renditions of Santa were never consistent.
 He was usually a thin-looking guy, and his robes varied between blue, green, and red.
 Sundblom chose to make him fat and jolly, wearing red robes (and, interestingly enough, the same color as the Coke logo).
 As Arielle Eckstut, co-author of Secret Language of Color, told NPR, that creative decision made all the difference.
 Of course, the ads grew in popularity, and people came to know Sundblom’s Santa as “the real one.”
 “It solidified in our collective imaginations the red of Santa’s robes with the green of fir trees and holly and poinsettia that we already had in our minds,” she said.

 It seems that the history of how red and green came to symbolize Christmas is a lot like the holiday itself: rooted in religious tradition, modernized by commercialism, and continued by spirits of joy and good cheer.
 Think about that the next time you see lights blinking bright red and green.
-Next, check out the history of 10 favorite Christmas traditions.
+Next, check out the history of 10 favorite Christmas traditions, and these adorable dogs with Christmas spirit.